liumingc/liumingc.github.io/_posts/2019-02-15-polyml-build.markdown

 latter file.
 In Overview.html, STRUCTVALSIG.sml appears before lexing/parsing.

 ## Structure/Signature/Functor, typing
-functor/signature can only appear in prog(aka top dec).
+functor/signature can only appear in prog(a.k.a top dec).
 While structure can appear in dec or sig-spec.

 ### Sharing